Skip to main content

 • Delegating, leading and motivating club volunteers towards club goals/objectives

-What are typical traits of a club chairperson?
+What are the typical traits of a club chairperson?

 Automate the management of your sports club today